Y-Zett/MyfirstTestProjectFolder/README.md

 # MyfirstTestProjectFolder
-This is just for tnest.
+This is just for test.
 Any usabilities aren't availible.